rishabh22204901/CONQUERING-RESPONSIVE-LAYOUTS-KP/README.md

 ## Credit
-I got to know about this great boot camp from my friend Keenen who is more like my brother To follow him [CLICK-HERE](https://github.com/webdevkeenan) If you want to
+I got to know about this great boot camp from my friend Keenen who is more like my brother you can [CLICK-HERE](https://github.com/webdevkeenan) If you want to know more about him